contember/docs/docs/schema/columns.md

 }
 ```

-Except its name, each column has a type definition, optionally you may define some flags, like nullability.
+Except its name, each column has a type definition.
+Additionally you may define some flags, like nullability.

 ## Supported data types